- Obsessive thoughts – Unwanted, distressing thoughts, images, or urges that cause anxiety.

 6. Rumination OCD: Overthinking and Mental Looping

 People with rumination OCD get stuck in deep, unanswerable questions that cause endless overthinking.
+Common obsessions include:- "What if I never find the meaning of life?"

 - "What if I made the wrong decision years ago?"